atchj001/Data-science-project/README.md

 ---

-## 🔬 Future Work

-- Incorporate RNNs or LSTMs for temporal modeling of fall sequences
-- Develop hybrid semi-supervised approaches (e.g. pseudo-labeling)
-- Deploy real-time systems with personalization and online learning
-- Improve clustering with deep autoencoders or t-SNE

----

 ## ⚠️ Disclaimer

 This project is a student research submission and should not be used for clinical deployment without further validation.